Business loan - L&T Finance

 4. Invoice Financing or Bill Discounting

-This type of financing allows businesses to get funds against unpaid invoices.
+This type of funding for businesses allows businesses to get funds against unpaid invoices.
 Also known as bill discounting, it helps companies manage cash flow by converting credit sales into immediate working capital.
 It is especially useful for MSMEs and suppliers dealing with large buyers.

 5. Overdraft Facility